andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 ![Splash](images/debug-iserver-image1-1.png "Move on to the worksbench")

 Now that the workbench is open, import the executable.
-Click "File" --> "Import...":
+Click "File" --> "Import...", and this dialog opens up:

 ![Import](images/debug-iserver-image1-5.png "Import the executable /usr/sbin/irodsServer")